ji-zai/personal-site/content/essays/truth-1.md

 1. You want.
 2. You want to get what you want as quickly as you can.

-And therefore, time is scarce for you as a result of the laws that govern the human condition, irrespective of the external world we live in.
+And therefore, time is scarce for you as a result of the laws that govern the human condition.

 (Note: time is not scarce because of the fact that you will die, but because of point 2.
 Even if we "solve" aging, time will still be scarce for you unless something about the laws that govern you fundamentally change.)

+Because time is scarce for you, if there were a way to be better at getting what you want, you'll want to learn it.

+## Truth seeking is a skill

-Because time is scarce, there's a notion of skill regarding how you seek truth.
+Truth seeking is a skill that you can master.

-Your truth seeking skill in a particular system determines how quickly you will get what you want in that system.

-A person who seeks truth better than another person, will likely understand the system faster than the other person, and will therefore likely get what they want more quickly.
+The better you are at seeking truth, the better you will be at getting what you want.

+And importantly, it's a generalizable skill that works for any system you operate in.

-But, it's not guaranteed.
-Let's see why:
+Let's see how.

-Let's take the same system as above:
+Let's take the same system

-A system that takes one input (x) that can take either the value (x=a) or (x=b), and can return either (y) or (z).

-In this system, skill in truth seeking doesn't matter because there is only one strategy to uncover truths.

-In fact, it might even be that